 What to Do

+Boulevard du Roi Jerome.
 Ajaccio’s main outdoor market, a warren of tented stalls in the center of town near the port, offers a thorough introduction to Corsican ingredients and foodstuffs, especially artisanal cheeses and charcuterie.
-The city’s main fish market is in a public hall just steps away, on the quai Napoléon.
+The city’s main fish market is in a public hall just steps away, on the quai Napoleon.

 Dinner for two with drinks and tip: